 There is an ethical imperative to report medical students and physicians who are in violation of these standards.
-Reports about students may be made using the professionalism reporting form or evaluations as part of the process described in Section V of the AMS Student Handbook, or directly to the Associate Dean of Student Affairs, or the Associate or Assistant Deans of Medical Education.
+Reports about students may be made using the professionalism reporting form or evaluations as part of the process described in Section V of the AMS Student Handbook, or directly to the Associate Dean for Student Affairs, or the Associate or Assistant Deans for Medical Education.
 Anonymous reports will not be accepted, but the confidentiality of the reporter may be protected.
 There will be no adverse consequences to the reporter for reports submitted in good faith, whether or not the concerns are validated.
 Students cannot fill out professionalism forms for other students, but are encouraged to discuss concerns with a member of the AMS administration.

 Concerns about faculty or other physicians, as appropriate, can be directed to preceptors, course or clerkship directors, the Associate Dean of Student Affairs, the Senior Associate or Associate Dean of Medical Education, or the Physician Health Program of the Rhode Island Medical Society.
 If the behavior of a physician has resulted in an improper interaction with a medical student, a mistreatment form (see Section VII: The Learning Environment, of the AMS Student Handbook) may be filled out at the discretion of the medical student, and the report will be handled by the Executive Committee of the Committee on the Learning Environment (COLE).
-Students cannot fill out professionalism forms for other students, but are encouraged to discuss concerns with a member of the AMS administration.